 The length of some holes are quite short, and the smaller than average greens are a real test.
 Accurate approach shots are required to the long and narrow putting surfaces.

-Aberdeen’s signature hole is probably the par five 6th, a dog left left adjacent to the River.
+Aberdeen’s signature hole is probably the par five 6th, a dog left left adjacent to the river.
 At 430 metres it is on the short side.
-The green is well guarded, however, by a set of bunkers left and right which often trap those tempted to go for it in two.
+The green is well guarded, however, a set of bunkers left and right often traps those tempted to go for it in two.

 Although most of the holes do go pretty well straight up and back at Aberdeen, hazards and boundary fences line every fairway down the right.
 Slicers need to take care.

 Aberdeen Golf Club welcomes visitors and claims to be one of the “friendliest clubs” in the Hunter Valley District.
 Being so centrally located, players can enjoy a cold one in the town’s recreation club after their round.